WIOA 167 Migrant And Seasonal Farmworker Program

-The WIA 167 MSFW Program assists Farmworkers in obtaining permanent and higher paying employment opportunities.
-CVOC provides some emergency services to migrant and seasonal Farmworkers, mainly in the form of food and transportation.
-Major services are, Vocational Classroom Training, English-as-a-Second-Language, General Educational Diploma Instruction, On-the-Job Training, Direct Job Placement/Job Development and Referral, Training-Related Support Services, Counseling and Case Management.
+The goal of this program is to assist Farmworkers and their dependents in obtaining permanent and higher paying employment opportunities.
+CVOC provides some emergency services to migrant and seasonal Farmworkers, mainly in the form of food, rental assistance, utility assistance, and transportation.
+Major services are Vocational Classroom Training, English-as-a-Second-Language, General Educational Diploma Instruction, On-the-Job Training, Direct Job Placement/Job Development and Referral, Training-Related Support Services, Counseling and Case Management.
 To be eligible for these services customers must be a Farmworker or dependent of a Farmworker.

 The purpose of this program is to assist agricultural workers who have lost their agricultural employment due to lay off or business closure.
 The major focus of this program is employment training and job placement.
 Customers may receive a variety of services including; Vocational Classroom Training, On-the-Job-Training (OJT), Direct Job Placement, Counseling and Job Search Assistance.
 Eligibility for this program requires that customers must have been laid off from an agriculture-related position prior to application.
 They must be unlikely to return to their previous employment.
 Clients must be legal residents and reside in the service area.
 Clients must be unemployed at the time of application.